How to set Security for a SharePoint site

 - Site Members are typically users who work with content (add/edit/delete) content

 - Site Visitors are typically users who require read-only access (ability to access info, but not necessarily ability to edit it)

 Think about your unique site and different groups of roles you might want to have.
 You might have all three groups, you might only need 1 or 2 or may be 4-5, in any case, each site/scenario is unique.

 Step 4: Create Security groups

 To set a real example, say you are creating a Project Site.
-You might benefit from the same 3 groups I mentioned in previous step:
+You might benefit from the same three groups I mentioned in the previous step: